BattleTech Trading Card Game: Sets

-In July 1998, Wizards of the Coast released Commander's Edition, a redesign of the base set and its third release following the limited and unlimited sets.
+In July or August 1998, Wizards of the Coast released Commander's Edition, a redesign of the base set and its third release following the limited and unlimited sets.
 The company's assistant brand manager Michael Brooks stated that Commander's Edition was the game the company "ideally would have put out the first time around".
 This was not a reprint, though, as it included cards from expansion sets and removed cards that were not useful or otherwise "broken".
 It was sold in 60-card starter decks and 15-card booster packs.

-The game's expansion sets were: